 Get both horizontal and vertical shots.
 In this landscape, the vertical was more challenging because of the tall trees alight in the sun.

-In this vertical shot, trees also frame the very bright trees behind, in the centre.
+In this vertical shot of the pond in the sunken garden, shaded trees frame the very bright trees behind.

 Apricot gelato... that's what the colour of this begonia reminds me of.
 Yummy!